 In our previous ASRA, our concern for the public interest was implicit.
-Inspired by examinations of the backlash against globalisation and against international and European law and institutions by renowned international scholars such as Martti Koskenniemi4 and Anne Orford, 5 this concern later came to the fore in our discussions.
-The loss of public trust in international and European law and institutions, seems strongly related to the perception that these norms and institutions fail to serve 'public interests'.6 Data on the rising inequality and the deepening of both climate and earth system crises, only support this perception of failure and untrustworthiness.
+Inspired by examinations of the backlash against globalisation and against international and European law and institutions by renowned international scholars such as Martti Koskenniemi and Anne Orford, this concern later came to the fore in our discussions.
+The loss of public trust in international and European law and institutions, seems strongly related to the perception that these norms and institutions fail to serve 'public interests'.
+Data on the rising inequality and the deepening of both climate and earth system crises, only support this perception of failure and untrustworthiness.

-Moreover, critical research into international and European public and private law and institutions has shown that these legal regimes and institutions are implicated in the increasing global inequality, and in the imminent crash into our Earth's planetary boundaries.7 This forms a stark contrast with what the public expects: that these institutions and regimes play a role in the confrontation of these crises, and that they protect public interests and/or public goods at the local, national, regional and international level.
+Moreover, critical research into international and European public and private law and institutions has shown that these legal regimes and institutions are implicated in the increasing global inequality, and in the imminent crash into our Earth's planetary boundaries.
+This forms a stark contrast with what the public expects: that these institutions and regimes play a role in the confrontation of these crises, and that they protect public interests and/or public goods at the local, national, regional and international level.
 The implication of international and European institutions in global inequality, climate crises, etc, is not for want of appeals made to public interests, nor even for want of best intentions.
 But the presuppositions behind these public interest arguments and their effects in action, are not yet well-understood.

-While public interests are central to legal arguments and normative orders, what public interests are and what they imply, is often contested.
+While public interests are central to legal arguments and normative orders, what public

+The COVID 19 pandemic undoubtedly showed the significance of law, policy, and government in the name of the public interest.
+From the very first measures that restricted freedoms and had to protect public health, to the discussions on the equitable global distribution of vaccines; during the pandemic public interest was at the heart of law, policy- and decision-making discourses. © Wikimedia, mural in Glasgow interests are and what they imply, is often contested.
 What exactly a public interest or a public good entails, is always claimed, never a given, and sometimes agreed on.
 The identification, formulation and interpretation of public interests are discursive exercises.
 That said, their value for constructive legal research and in particular for the development of legal arguments and answers to address societal challenges is hard to overestimate.